dma1979/java-ninja/spring.md

 DAO = Data Access Object

 ### What is Spring Boot?
 Why should you use it?
-Spring Boot is another Java framework from Spring umbrella which aims to simplify the use of Spring Framework for Java development.
+__Spring Boot__ is another Java framework from Spring umbrella which aims to simplify the use of Spring Framework for Java development.
-It removes most of the pain associated with dealing with Spring e.g. a lot of configuration and dependencies and a lot of manual setups.<BR/>
+It removes most of the pain associated with dealing with Spring e.g. a lot of configuration and dependencies and a lot of manual setups.
+Aims at *Rapid Application Development*!

 Why should you use it?
 Well, Spring Boot not only provides a lot of convenience by auto-configuration a lot of things for you but also improves the productivity because it lets you focus only on writing your business logic.